Alex-Windle/react-orderman-client-Alex-Windle/docs/m1_instructions.md

 </p>

 # TalkRise OrderMan Milestone 1
 These are the docs for Milestone 1 of this project.
+They are meant to tell you *what* to do, but not *how* to do it in great detail.
+If you need additional help, see the reference solution by checking out branch [`m1_complete`](https://github.com/TalkRise/React_OrderMan/tree/m1_complete), ask your instructor, or ask another student.

 When you are done with this milestone, you should have